linux-integrity/ima-doc/selinux-labels.rst

 SELinux Labels
 --------------

-Linux Security Modules (LSM) maintain file metadata, which can be leveraged to limit the number of files measured.
+Some Linux Security Modules (LSM) maintain file metadata, which can be leveraged using IMA :ref:`policy-syntax-conditions` such as :ref:`obj-type` to limit the number of files measured.

 IMA policy can filter on SELinux labels.